• Skip to primary navigation

 1. Yield: These measurements will make enough pesto for about 150 grams of pasta + 100 grams of vegetable of your choice such as tender stem broccoli.

-3. Oil: Extra virgin olive oil only please!
-For the flavor and creaminess this is a non negotiable.
+3. Oil: Extra virgin olive oil only, please!
+For the flavor and creaminess, this is a non-negotiable.

 4. Chopping the garlic and nuts will help in grinding them better.

 5. Green olives or Black olives?: I say green.
 As you may have noted, I have not used lemon juice in this recipe.
-The sourness to this pesto comes mainly from the olives.
+The sourness of this pesto comes mainly from the olives.
 Black olives are not sour.

 6. Nuts: If you do not have brazil nuts, feel free to use almonds entirely.
 Traditionally, pine nuts are used in pesto.
 Cashew nuts work very well too.
 Their creaminess brings a lovely texture to the pesto.
 Sunflower seeds are a good addition too!
 You can use a combination of any or all of the above as per your liking.